LVParkinson/BNZ_2020_ZoomNLP/README.md

 ```

 ## Further reading
 My goal is to create a tool that allows someone to glean more insights from their meetings.
-More about the goals of the program and how it works can be found in this Medium post: **TODO - INSERT POST**
+More about my goals for the application can be found in [this Medium post](https://lindseyviann.medium.com/a-command-line-application-to-analyze-zoom-meeting-text-f9d8835b125a)
 If you are interested in contributing check out the **What's next** section below for a list of big and little projects related to the application.
 Or go crazy on your own idea!

 ## What's next